 In 2016, Royal London joined the party.

-2019 saw Aviva takeover Friends First so we’re left with 4 income protection providers:
+2019 saw Aviva takeover Friends First.

 If you’re out sick, you’ll soon want to get back to work as soon as possible before you die of boredom.

-So here’s an article comparing the back to work benefits of income protection.
+So here’s an article comparing the back-to-work benefits of income protection.

-Have a look at this “ready reckoner” focusing on the top left – a Class 1 Occupation (office worker).
+Look at this “ready reckoner” focusing on the top left – a Class 1 Occupation (office worker).